CodeWithFlexicon/Blog-Management/README.md

 - POST */signup*: Allows a user to sign up by providing a name, email, and password.
 The password is securely hashed using bcryptjs, and a session cookie is created for automatic sign-in after signing up.
 - POST */login*: Allows a returning user to log in if they already have an account.
 Incorrect credentials are prevented from accessing accounts.
-- GET */logout*: Destroys the session cookie and logs the user out.
+- DELETE */logout*: Destroys the session cookie and logs the user out.
 - GET */posts*: Retrieves all posts along with the associated userId and comments.
 - GET */posts/:id*: Retrieves a specific post along with its comments.
 - GET */users*: Provides a list of all users (for administrative purposes).